OU Profiles homepage Edit my profile User guide Accessibility Statement

 Teaching interests

-I am currently a presentation team member on a level 3 module - DE300 Investigating Psychology.
-I am also a production team member on a new optional level 2 module (D250).
+I am a deputy co-chair on D811 - Critically exploring psychology 2, a postdragduate module part of our MSc in Psychology (Conversion), and a presentation team member on a level 3 module - DE300 - Investigating Psychology.
+I am also a production team member for two new level 2 modules (D250 and D220).

 Impact and engagement